-The scholarship will be awarded twice annually (Spring and Fall 2021) to an intermediate or advanced student (U.S. or non-U.S. citizens who are newly enrolling or currently enrolled) in the Associate of Arts or Bachelor of Music in Performance (Guitar) program who demonstrates overall outstanding musicianship, their unique creative voice, and passion for the instrument in the Progressive Rock genre.
+The scholarship will be awarded in Fall 2022 to an intermediate or advanced student (U.S. or non-U.S. citizens who are newly enrolling or currently enrolled) in the Associate of Arts or Bachelor of Music in Performance (Guitar) program who demonstrates overall outstanding musicianship, their unique creative voice, and passion for the instrument in the Progressive Rock genre.

-- Award is $2,500.00 tuition credit applied to the first quarter of the program.
+- Award is $5,000.00 tuition credit applied to the first two quarters (or next contiguous quarters for current students) of the program ($2,500 per quarter)

 - Available to international students and U.S. citizens.